-Still of the Night is supreme melodrama.
+Vigil in the Night is supreme melodrama.
 I mean, in its first ten minutes, the film manages to establish a small English town’s hospital, introduce stoic nurse Carole Lombard and her flighty sister Anne Shirley, throw them into tragedy and crisis, and kick Lombard into an entirely new setting.
-Still of the Night is an interesting melodrama in how Lombard’s not a suffering martyr, she’s a rejoicing one.
+Vigil in the Night is an interesting melodrama in how Lombard’s not a suffering martyr, she’s a rejoicing one.
 It’s kind of iffy as far as character development goes, but Lombard plays saint perfectly.

 She has a lot of help from director Stevens, who starts the film showing off a combination of miniature and ornate set.
 The camera just moves too.
 Robert De Grasse’s photography is effortlessly smooth.
 The camera moves around that small town hospital so much and so fluidly, it’s impossible to believe the film’s ever going to leave.
 When it does, it creates a fine jarring effect to accompany Lombard’s new position.